cferdinandi/adventure/content/rules.md

 : An evil wizard uses a spell to shroud the cavern in darkness, and the player cannot see them.
 They attempt to shoot an arrow at wizard through the darkness.
 The Game Master tells them to use Worst Roll.

 Both
-: The player who's trying to sneak up on the camp is also wearing armor, which gives them Worst Roll on Agility tasks.
+: The player who's trying to sneak up on the camp is doing so in total darkness, which makes it hard for them to see and gives them Worst Roll.
 This cancels out the Best Roll from their specialty in Agility.
 They roll one die.
 {{</callout>}}

 ### Wisdom Checks